zugaldia/scripts/README.md

 ## prepare_build.py

-Helps you change the stage and build number in a file, works well with text, Python, and JS files.
+Helps you change the stage and build number in a file, works well with plain text, Python, and Javascript files.

 Usage: